 Good for: Recommended for 3 and up.

-Good for: Kids just learning how to paint.
+Good for: Children just learning how to color and paint.

 FAQs about toddlers paints